 Shakespeare’s timeless love story like you've never experienced before as SAVVY Theatre’s award-winning acting ensemble took over Honeywood Museum during the May half-term for a unique sell-out event.
 As the audience arrived they were treated to an array of preparations as Potpan, musicians and other servants escorted the guests through Capulet Manor.
 News of the recent brawls and civil unrest was ever present and security was tight as the annual Masked Ball was taking place.
 This production allowed the story to unfold throughout the house with live action, music and magical puppets.

-For the 4th year running the SAVVY Young Company took part in this National Festival.
+For the 4th year running the SAVVY Young Company took part in the National Theatre Connections Festival.
 This year they were performing PRONOUN by Evan Placey.
 After 2 performances at the Charles Cryer Studio Theatre, the group transferred to the Capitol Theatre, Horsham.

 "Josh and Isabella are childhood sweethearts.
 They were meant to spend their gap year together, they were meant to be together forever.
 But Isabella has now become a boy.
 A love story about transition, testosterone, and James Dean."

 Throughout February & March SAVVY worked in partnership with Waverley Council, meeting older Milford residents and collecting their personal stories.
 An audio recording of their reminiscences was then developed.